numba/numba/docs/source/reference/deprecation.rst

 In 0.55.0:

-- Strict strides checking will be removed, if no reports of bugs related to relaxed strides checking in 0.54.0 onwards.
+- Strict strides checking will be removed, if there are no reports of bugs related to relaxed strides checking in 0.54.0 onwards.
 This plan will be re-examined if bugs related to relaxed strides checking are reported, but may not necessarily change as a result.